xetus-oss/salt-testbed/README.md

 	host-scripts/
-	salt/ (** Clone formulas, modules, etc, under this directory) srcs/ (** Clone source code, typically salt, under this directory) salt-testbed-scenarios/ (** maintain test scenarios, under version control, in this directory)
+	salt/ (** Clone formulas, modules, etc, under this directory) srcs/ (** Clone source code, typically salt, under this directory) testbed-scenarios/ (** maintain test scenarios, under version control, in this directory)
 ```

 ### Saltstack Development

 Whenever we do major upgrades of saltstack, we find we that need to contribute fixes or enhancements before we can move to the next version.
-This can be very time consuming and we have a series of scripts to make it less painful when running on Ubuntu.
+This can be very time consuming and we have a series of scripts to make it less painful to run a development version of saltstack.

-The easiest way to get a development version of salt up and running in the testbed is to use the `host-scripts/ubuntu_development_setup.bash` script.
+The easiest way to get a development version of saltstack up and running in the testbed is to use the `host-scripts/ubuntu_development_setup.bash` script.
 As the name suggests, it's only intended to work on Ubuntu.

 From within a VM, call the script with a salt source directory and it will handle setting up a virtual environment with that development version installed for you.
 For example: